The Inside Scoop on Fodor’s Essential Morocco Travel Guide

 After the war Fodor returning to publishing with the start of modern guidebooks in Paris filling the role as printer, photographer and designer.
 During the time Fodor was based overseas he was recruited by counter intelligence to manage CIA operatives posing as Fodor’s travel writers.
 Later revelations in mainstream media outlined how Eugene Fodor accepted funds from the CIA to underwrite his guidebooks.

-The story of Eugene Fodor and his guide books coincide with global changes in American travel from the 1950’s when 80% of of the population traveled by car to the 1970’s and 80’s when high speed trains and air travel became more attractive as a means of transportation.
+The story of Eugene Fodor and his travel guide books coincide with global changes in American travel from the 1950’s when 80% of of the population traveled by car to the 1970’s and 80’s when high speed trains and air travel became more attractive as a means of transportation.

 Later in the 1990’s came the surge of the global internet as a key resource for travel information.
 In 1996, Fodor’s launched their brand of travel online at fodors.com.
 With more then 440 guides and and 700 + locally based writers the guidebook can certainly coin themselves as an “essential” read.